zcash/zcash-gitian/README.md

 Some explanation of the arguments used in the above example:

     --quick-generate-key --batch   This combination of options allows options to be given on the command line.
-Other key generation options use interative prompts.
+Other key generation options use interactive prompts.

     --passphrase ''                Passphrase for the generated key.
 An empty string as shown here